vpuri3/vp/work.md

 # PhD @ Carnegie Mellon University, 2022-

 In January 2022, I will join Carneige Mellon University to continue working on numerical PDEs with the [Viswanathan Research Group](https://www.cmu.edu/me/venkatgroup/) in the Mechanical Engineering Department.
 Having worked with the group for about a year, the group's emplasis on pushing out open source packages and ties to commercial markets constrains and guides my research endeavors in a fruitful direction.

+## Why are tets everywhere?

+It's because they are everywhere.
+Geometry is designed with splines and immidiately translated and shared with tet meshes.
+Splines rule CAD because knots give a designer granular control over the shape of their part.

+I'm very curious about implicit geometry representations, particularly high order (neural too because that's just a different basis to same difference) because it provides a bigger bang for your buck: you can accurately represent a more complicated function with the same number of points with chebychev distribution rather than uniform distribution (Runge phenomena).
+The issue with spectral geometry processing might be with patching, how to make different spectral pieces talk to each other.
+In Spectral Element Method, C0 continuity is handled via a gather-scatter operation, meaning that the adjacency matrix only needs to account for the boundary nodes (sinceall other representation is local to the element).

+IDK how splines preserve locality.
+Would be interesting and meaningful to consider.